Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Solution
 --------

-The return value of the ``efficient_portfolio`` method is a data class instance containing information on the computed portfolio.
-It has the following
+The method ``efficient_portfolio`` returns an :class:`~gurobi_optimods.portfolio.PortfolioResult` instance, containing information on the computed portfolio.
+It has the following attributes:
-attributes:

 * ``x`` : The relative investments :math:`x` for each asset
 * ``ret`` : The estimated return :math:`\mu^T x`